minprog/programming-1/40 Understanding/60 Multimedia/10 problem set.md

 versions of its logo?
 What are the advantages of a low resolution logo, and what are the advantages of a high resolution logo?

-6. What’s the difference between lossless compression and lossy compression?
+6. What's the difference between lossless compression and lossy compression?
 Give an example of a file format that uses each.

 7. Why is it that vector graphics scale to larger sizes so nicely, but raster